Translated using DeepL

 Student research and development projects FI MU

 By supporting student research and development projects, the Faculty of Informatics tries to stimulate the development of high-quality, generally applicable and freely distributable software.
-The aim of the programme is to contribute to the development of free software and at the same time to make the creative potential and professional skills of the Faculty's students visible in a national and international context.
+The aim of the programme is to contribute to the development of open source software and at the same time to make the creative potential and professional skills of the Faculty's students visible in a national and international context.

 The student projects are mainly carried out by students of Bachelor and/or Master studies under the guidance of a faculty member who is the professional guarantor responsible for the project, its coordination, the management of funds and the public presentation of the achieved results.
 The project can also be led by a PhD student.
 In the event that the student is not also an employee of the Faculty of Informatics, a member of staff, e.g. the supervisor of the PhD student, must take formal responsibility for the project.